 And along the way, I built something I didn't expect: a teaching system that takes complete beginners, people who've never played a single instrument, and turns them into independent musicians who can pick up a book of a thousand tunes and play any one of them.

 I don't just teach bagpipes.
-I teach you how to read music, understand rhythm, and become self-sufficient.
+I teach you how to read music, understand rhythm, and become musically self-sufficient.
 That's the difference.
 My students don't need me forever.
 But most of them stay for six, seven, eight years anyway.
 Because there's always something new to learn.

 Rhythm is my specialty.
-It's what students come to me for after failing with other teachers.
+It's what students come to me to learn after failing with other teachers.
 I've spent decades refining a system that turns rhythm into a language you can understand.
 So instead of memorizing five songs and hitting a wall, you can open any book of music and play what's on the page.

 90% of bagpipe students quit within six months.
 Not because they lack talent.
 Because traditional teaching gives them nothing to hold onto.
 You grind through exercises for months and never feel like a bagpiper.